How to use the Top pages report

-In this report, we show which pages on a target website, subdomain (for e.g., blog.domain.com) or subfolder (e.g., domain.com/blog/) receive the most organic traffic.
+The Top Pages report shows which pages on a target website, URL, or subsection get the most organic traffic.

-Below are some actionable ways to use this report.
+Here are some actionable use cases for this report.

 See which of your competitors’ pages get the most organic traffic

 Enter a competitor’s website and uncover their top performing pages.

 For example, if you’re doing SEO for a project management tool like Asana, you might look at Monday.com or Clickup.